carlsuarez/tiny-infer/README.md

 writer uses the engine's own quantizer, so a converted file reproduces `--quantize` **bit-for-bit** (pinned in `host/tests/formats.rs`, alongside the byte-identical v1 gate).
-The tokenizer side is equally format-agnostic: any llama2.c-exported SentencePiece vocabulary works, including ones trained without byte-fallback tokens (unknown codepoints then encode as `<unk>` instead of indexing out of bounds).
+The tokenizer side is equally format-agnostic: any exported SentencePiece vocabulary works, including ones trained without byte-fallback tokens (unknown codepoints then encode as `<unk>` instead of indexing out of bounds).